French Verbs That Take 'Être' as Their Auxiliary Verb

 revenir > to come again, come back

 These are all intransitive verbs that communicate a certain kind of movement.
-You do get used to these verbs over time and one day you'll be able to sense whether to use être or avoir without even having to think about it.
+You get used to these verbs over time, so one day you'll be able to sense whether to use être or avoir without thinking about it.

 Je me suis levé. > I got up.